kontinuity/puppet-ftpserver/README.md

 Parameters
 -------------
-All parameters are read from hiera
+All parameters are read from hiera, defaults in init.pp.